bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 ![IN2](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/pathways/img/in2.png?raw=true)

 For g:Profiler, genes with a FDR equal or less than 0.0001 and a logFC of 2 were retrieved and stored in a text file.
 For GSEA, a rank file has been created by ranking the genes from the highest t statistics value (up-regulated in BE compared to NE) to the lowest t values (down-regulated in BE compared to NE).
-The code used to process the data is available from the course wiki.
+The code used to process the data is available from the [course page]((https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/integrated_assignment_1/code_integrated_assignment_BEvsNE.R ).
 Please feel free to adapt it and use it with your own data.

 ## PART 1